nikistochka/awesome_devops/README.md

 * docker-compose.yml template

 ### ./packer
-* Hashicorp Packer template for creation Ubuntu 20.04 added to ECS cluster
+* Hashicorp Packer template for creation Ubuntu AMI wich is added to your ECS cluster.

 Use command: `packer build -var 'ECS_CLUSTER=your_cluster_name' ecs-ubuntu.json`